Growth allows Modern Mold & Tool to move into bigger facility in Pittsfield

 Is another long-standing business leaving the city?

 No, Modern Mold & Tool isn't moving out of Pittsfield.
-But the firm with origins dating back to the 1950s has relocated within the city, having recently begun moving just down the road to an industrial building in Downing Industrial Park, which is much larger than the sites of the company's former facilities.
+But, the company with origins dating to the 1950s has relocated within the city, recently having begun moving just down the road, to an industrial building in the Downing Industrial Park, which is much larger than the sites of the company's former facilities.

-The 13 employees in the firm's tool division are still working in the Magnus Mold building on East Street, but all of Modern Mold & Tool's Pittsfield workers will eventually be housed in the new building, which has access to rail and contains 66,669 square feet, according to the real estate listing.
+The 13 employees in the company's tool division still are working in the Magnus Mold building on East Street, but all of Modern Mold & Tool's Pittsfield workers eventually will be housed in the new building, which has access to rail and contains 66,669 square feet, according to the real estate listing.

 Modern Mold & Tool, founded in 1950 in Pittsfield, also has a plant in Ormond Beach, Fla.
 The company intends to add more employees in Pittsfield, said Toner Plastics President Jack Warren.